Alcatecablee/redoc/API_CREDENTIALS_STATUS.md

 # API Credentials Status Report
 *Generated: October 25, 2025*

-## ✅ All Required Services: OPERATIONAL
+## ✅ All Services: 10/10 OPERATIONAL

-All critical services have been verified and are working correctly with your configured credentials.
+All services (required + optional) have been verified and are working correctly with your configured credentials.

 ---